plesk/whmcs-360monitoring/README.md

 ![Module Settings](./docs/module-settings.png)

+The `White label domain` field is optional and can be used to set the domain name for the white label monitoring URL.
+If the domain name is not specified, the default 360 Monitoring URL will be used.

-The `Additional servers` and `Additional websites` fields are optional and can be left empty.
+The `Additional servers` and `Additional websites` fields are optional and can be left empty, except for the Flexible plan.

-To allow the customer to choose additional resources (pay-as-you-grow model), go to the Configurable Options, and add a new group with two options inside, named `Servers` and `Websites` respectively and assign them to the relevant products:
+To allow the customer to choose additional monitors (pay-as-you-grow model), go to the Configurable Options, and add a new group with two options inside, named `Servers` and `Websites` respectively and assign them to the relevant products:

 ![Configurable Options](./docs/configurable-options.png)